LouieOHagan/Covid-Companion-Website/README.md

 - Get rid of accordion and make another template page so users can just click in to a page and have the data presented neatly
 - Features in the "If have time" section of the To Do list.
 - Remake home page with cleaner look and more content.
+- Add more content to the Features section of README.md file.

 ## Database Schema
 - The Database is made up of 3 collections in total, `counties`, `posts` & `users`